StormDragon77/Stormilla/README.md

 # [Discord](https://discord.gg/e5CKcu2G6c)
 You can also leave a suggestion or bug report in my discord server + get access to exclussive previews and even *very occasional* beta releases.

-If you need to contact Storm to ask about the pack or if you want to use assets, you can do so through [Discord](https://discord.gg/e5CKcu2G6c) or PMC: [StormDragon77](https://www.planetminecraft.com/member/stormdragon77/).
+If you need to contact Storm to ask about the pack or if you want to use assets, you can do so through [the Discord server](https://discord.gg/e5CKcu2G6c) in #help or PMC: [StormDragon77](https://www.planetminecraft.com/member/stormdragon77/).
 You should get a reply within a day.
 (Do NOT contact me about making you a resource pack for free, the answer is no. I do not take requests.)

 # Leaving an Issue: